zhanghaoyang0/fasta_tools/README.md

 cd fasta_tool
 ```

-# Some tools
+# split_fa
-Now I only make one tool, but I may do more.

-`split_fa`: a script to split fasta.
+a script to split fasta.
-I make minor efforts to `[split-fasta](https://github.com/uditvashisht/split-fasta)` to make it accept gz input and name the output files with seq names.
+I make some improvement to [split-fasta](https://github.com/uditvashisht/split-fasta) to make it accept gz input and name the output files with seq names.

-Examples (hg38tohg19):
+Examples:
 ```
 python ./code/split_fa.py\
 --file_in ./example/test.fa \